When You Should Quit Church

 Example: This is the way we’ve always done it.
 Therefore, it is the right way.

-Example: The Catholic church’s tradition demonstrates that this doctrine is true.
+Example: The church’s tradition demonstrates that this doctrine is true.

-- Begging the Question – Assuming the thing to be true that you are trying to prove.
+1. Circular Argument (aka Begging the Question) – Assuming the thing to be true that you are trying to prove.
 It is circular.

 Example: God exists because the Bible says so.
 The Bible is inspired.
 Therefore, we know that God exists.